VBGAMER45/SMFMods/googlemembermap/install-readme.txt

 [color=blue][b][size=12pt][u]Features[/u][/size][/b][/color]
-o Adds a member map button to the main menu o Adds a member profile area for users to add their pin to thier profile.
-This will then appear on the map.
-o Ablilty to search by location when placing thier pin o Adds Profile info bubbles to the map pins o Ability to cluster pins together to improve map legabilty.
+o Adds a member map button to the main menu o Adds a member profile area for users to add their pin to their profile.
+This will then appear on the map. o Ability to search by location when placing thier pin o Adds Profile info bubbles to the map pins o Ability to cluster pins together to improve map legabilty.
 Clusters will un-cluster as you zoom in on them